BrigittePowers/wk12-employee-tracker/README.md

   *Connect to your MySQL server*

   * Use the .envEXAMPLE folder as a template to create your .env file.
-The example databse in employee.sql is named **employee_db**
+The example database in employee.sql is named **employee_db**

   *How to run the program*